 I have a whole page dedicated to packing tips, which includes some specific packing lists for destinations like Morocco, New Zealand, a European river cruise, a US road trip, and more.

-You can also check out my post on the 12 things you probably DON'T need to pack.
+You can also check out my post on the 12 things you probably DON'T need to pack, along with the 12 things I ALWAYS pack.
+I also have tips for traveling carry-on only!

 15. Go through your final pre-trip checklist